nu-childlab/theRpackages/README.md

 # To install packages
 enter these commands in RStudio:

+    Installing from a local directory (e.g. you downloaded the package files first):
     # uncomment install line if you haven't installed before:
     # install.packages("devtools")
     library("devtools")